anthonyckleung/Bank-Loan-Risk-Classifier/README.md

 In the data table `loan.csv`, the data from the different tables was preprocessed where the transaction data was aggregated by monthly amount.

+Some research questions and deliverables:
+* What is the current state of loans for this bank? (e.g., how much loan was approved?)
+* What is the potential loss from default?
+* What characteristics of a client are crucial in determining whether a loan should be approved or not?

 ## Prerequisite

 The notebook, `bank_loan.ipynb`, is written in Python 3.
 The libraries that are used in this notebook are listed under the `requirements.txt` file.
 One can simply issue to following command to insure the proper libraries are installed: